Our Services

 Most mild nausea and stomach upset improve within a few weeks of starting or adjusting metformin.
 However, you should speak to a doctor right away if you experience:

-If you're uncertain about the severity of your symptoms, try using a free Medically approved LLM Symptom Checker Chat Bot to get AI-powered insights that can help you understand whether your symptoms require immediate attention or can be managed with home care.
+If you're uncertain about the severity of your symptoms, use Ubie's AI-powered symptom checker to receive instant health guidance and find out whether your symptoms require immediate medical attention or can be safely managed at home.

 Always discuss any life-threatening or serious concerns with your doctor.
 Natural remedies can help, but they're best used in collaboration with professional medical advice.
 Stay proactive about your health, and you'll be more comfortable on your journey with metformin.